playcanvas/pcui/docs/pages/data-binding/two-way-binding.markdown

 ## Two Way Binding Example

 Observers can also be bound bi-directionally, in which case an element can both send and receive updates through its observer.
 The following example shows a two way binding between two text inputs, where either input can update the value of the other.
-It's been written in react to showcase binding with react components.
+It's been written in React to showcase binding with React components.

 <div class="highlighter-rouge example-background">
     <iframe src="../../storybook/iframe?id=examples-bindingtwoway--main&viewMode=story" style="width: 100%; border: none; height: 68px;"></iframe>